 Examining the Evidence

-In addition, being “local” DUI attorneys means knowing how the various district and circuit court Judges here, in the Metro-Detroit area (meaning Wayne, Oakland, Macomb, Lapeer, Livingston, St. Clair and Washtenaw Counties) interpret that science and apply the law to it.
+Being Greater-Detroit area Michigan DUI attorneys means knowing how the various district and circuit court Judges here, in the local area, interpret that science and apply the law to it.

 This is an important part of what separates local DUI lawyers, like us, from other lawyers who just "do" drinking and driving cases as part of a larger, more general practice, or who will take cases all over the state.

-To be sure, it’s not normal for the police to make mistakes catastrophic enough to render a case unable to stand up in court, but when a DUI lawyer does find something big enough to knock out a DUI, it's almost always because he or she looked hard and was persistent.
+To be sure, it’s not normal for the police to make huge mistakes legally damaging enough to render a case unable to stand up in court, but when a DUI lawyer does find something sufficient to knock out a DUI, it's almost always because he or she looked hard, and was persistent.

 In that regard, it takes a meticulous review of all of the facts and that evidence to find anything (and often enough, just that one little thing) that can be used leverage your way out of a drunk driving charge.